-To quote Evlyn Beatrice Hall’s summary of Voltaire’s character:
+To quote Evelyn Beatrice Hall’s summary of Voltaire’s character:

 “I disapprove of what you say, but I will defend to the death your right to say it”

-Finally, just to clarify things, the first amendment is not absolute freedom of speech does not cover calls to action, such as threats to others, inciting action, or causing terror (such as yelling bomb on a plane), and it shouldn’t.
+Finally, just to clarify things, the first amendment is not absolute freedom of speech and does not cover calls to action, such as threats to others, inciting action, or causing terror (such as yelling bomb on a plane), and it shouldn’t.
 It also doesn’t cover libel.

-I support the Second Ammendment – Although I would like to see psychological tests carried out before people are able to purchase a gun or whenever possible after they’ve obtained one.
+I support the Second Amendment…to an extent – Although I would like to see psychological tests carried out before people are able to purchase a gun or whenever possible after they’ve obtained one.
 I don’t want mentally ill people carrying firearms.

 I support the military – Yes, sometimes the military’s motives are questionable, but the soldiers serving in the armed forces; air, sea, and land, are ordinary working people just like you and me, albeit with a heavier burden on their shoulders.
 Afford them the same respect as you would give to any other human being, if not more.

-I support critical thinking – Emotional reasoning is never valid unless it has logic behind it.
-Emotions should only ever serve as an impetus, not as the trigger, for actions.
+I support critical-logical thinking – Emotional reasoning is never valid unless it has logic behind it.
+Emotions should only ever serve as the drive for one’s actions, not as the trigger for them.
 Empirical data, research, analysis, and discussion are key for human progress.